Phoebe3663/Zuurix.github.io/_posts/2016-12-15-massive-update_mission-v-is-now-available.md

 Minor changes and fixes:

 * Fixed equipped part upgrading.

 * Fixed maximum inventory crash.

 * Fixed minor graphical glitch.

 * Piercing Lasers ability no longer deals damage to enemies outside of the screen.

 * Fixed region glitch, now region missions are generated and saved correctly.

 * Heavy no longer reflects seeking missiles.

 * The Core can now be entered only during mission IV.

 * Now you can only do resurrection missions if you obtain the Resurrection Key during mission V.

 * Starter alloy container is now indestructible.

 * Armoured colony seeker now has more armour.

-* Lurkers has been renamed to demolishers.
+* Lurkers have been renamed to demolishers.

 * Tutorial now explains how to detonate mines with carrier class spaceship.

 * Acolytes now have an additional attack.

 Have fun!